KEGANCP/Crime_Predictions_In_Chicago/README.md

   - Contents within "pages" folder are required for the layout of each page within the webpage.
   - The predictions within our interactive dashboard are made possible by utilizing a machine learning algorithm saved via pipeline, and recalled within our prediction page.
 - Further details to deploy Dash [here](https://dash.plotly.com/deployment)
-- WHAT .PY FILE NEEDS TO BE RUN IN ORDER TO DEPLOY THE DASHBOARD?

 -----